Analyzing Handwriting: Connectedness and Disconnectedness

 - Uniform cohesion: in this case, the type of cohesion (whether they are connected, disconnected or grouped letters) is preserved without great modifications.
 This means that what is reflected from the psychological point of view is that the individual is constant in his life (working rhythm, bonds, vitality).

 - Unequal cohesion: Not only we analyze the inequalities of cohesion in a same text, but we also take into account the differences of a writing to another.
 This reflexes hesitations, doubts, inner fights, indecision, ambivalence, great emotive nature, emotional instability, compulsive behavior.

 The zone of writing in which the inequality is presented will influence the corresponding personality sphere.
 Inequality is a sign of receptivity and sensitivity due to exaggerated emotive nature.
 If it appears in the superior area, it will have a different interpretation than if found in the middle or inferior area.

-What are Lapses of Cohesion?
+What are Lapses of Cohesion in Graphology?

 Lapses of cohesion are exaggerated blank spaces found between letters in the same word (from the point of view where the graphism interrupts a letter to the point where movement is resumed in the interior of the same word).
 Term coined by Augusto Vels in 1945.
 Any abnormal interruption of the graphical wave supposes an interrupted impulse, an inhibiting defense mechanism that acts trying to avoid anguish.
 This lapse on occasions is so powerful that might develop the appearance of retouches, mistakes, clumsiness in writing of letters and following words.
 It indicates fear, indecision, repression, very severe Superego, shyness, lack of trust, prudence, locked thinking, desire for perfection.
 Ion the negative side: anguish, hesitation, doubt, insecurity, inability to solve situations quickly.